Bilinear biorthogonal expansions and the Dunkl kernel on the real line: The Dunkl kernel on the real line

-Let us conclude observing than the $L^p$ convergence of the orthogonal series that appear in the previous corollary has been studied in the papers~\cite{V, CGPV} for functions in an appropriate $L^p$ extension of the Paley-Wiener space.
+Let us conclude by observing that the $L^p$ convergence of the orthogonal series that appear in the previous corollary has been studied in the papers~\cite{V, CGPV} for functions in an appropriate $L^p$ extension of the Paley-Wiener space.